-The idea of the VHL TCIM started from an agreement established between BIREME, PAHO/WHO Representation in Nicaragua, and the Instituto de Medicina Natural y Terapias Complementarias (IMNTC), from Nicaragua, in 2015, with the objective of integrating other countries.
+In 2015, the idea of the VHL TCIM started in an agreement established by the BIREME and PAHO/WHO representation in Nicaragua, and the Instituto de Medicina Natural y Terapias Complementarias (IMNTC) from Nicaragua, with the purpose of integrating other countries.

-After a series of joint actions among the key stakeholders, the project for the development of the VHL TCIM started to consolidate.
-VHL TCIM started to consolidate.
-During this initial phase, the first sketches of the portal were developed, infometrics was conducted, and reference documents were identified.
-The Nicaragua team conducted an initial inventory of sources of information, initially categorizing themes related to TCIM and identifying possible allies.
-BIREME team used the VHL model to develop a thematic TCIM portal; and developed applications (services) to integrate information and educational resources of national and international sources of information from the area into a portal available on the web.
-Additionally, BIREME led capacity-building processes for the collaboration Network and the initiative coordinators.
+After a series of joint actions by the key stakeholders, the project for the development of the VHL TCIM started to consolidate.
+During the early stage, the first sketches of the site were developed, info metrics were calculated, and reference documents were identified.
+The Nicaragua team created an initial inventory of sources of information, initially categorizing themes related to TCIM and identifying possible allies.
+BIREME team used the VHL model to develop a thematic TCIM site; and developed applications (services) to integrate information and educational resources of national and international of information from the field into a site available on the web.
+Additionally, BIREME led capacity-building processes for the collaboration Network and the coordinators of this initiative.

-The TCIM Americas Network took over management of the VHL TCIM, and the initial effort started to have a regional scope.
-The collaborators of the TCIM Americas Network have developed all the contents of the VHL TCIM portal collaboratively.
-They have met with national health authorities, healthcare institutions, academic institutions, researchers, non-government organizations, and others, to make this project feasible.
+The TCIM Americas Network took over management of the VHL TCIM, and the early effort started to have a regional scope.
+The collaborators of the TCIM Americas Network have developed all the contents of the VHL TCIM site together.
+They have met with national health authorities, healthcare institutions, academic institutions, researchers, non-governmental organizations, and some others, to make this project feasible.